-Use a commercially available PC card adapter that is appropriate for the memory card.
+Use a commercially available PC card adapter (for SD memory card, SDHC memory card, MMC, and MMCplus) to insert the memory card into the slot.
 For full details, see the user documentation that comes with the PC card adapter and your computer.